mguery/mguery/README.md

 (as in Mar-GEE)

 I'm a self-taught cloud engineer with 9+ years of admin and customer support experience and 7 years of business consulting.
+Interested in Security Analyst, Implementation Engineer, or IT Project Coordinator/Manager roles.

 Here's what I'm up to: